vijayalaxmishirnal01/PWC-Virtual-Internship/README.md

 Inside this repository, you'll find a showcase of my progress, including the .pbix files and insights that I submitted during the program.
 The data files provided were assigned directly by PwC Switzerland to further enhance the authenticity of the experience.

-sdfsfd

-Scenario:
-At PwC, we collaborate with global partners, empowering our 276,000-strong workforce.
-Our mission?
-Make digital skills accessible to all.
-We nurture 'Digital Accelerators,' fast-tracking their expertise in data, automation, AI, and digital storytelling.
-Under Giulia's mentorship, you'll become a data Jedi and Digital Accelerator.
-A client awaits your data visualization skills.

 This virtual program unfolds in three tasks:

 [Task-1]: Create a Call Centre Dashboard - unveil customer and agent behaviors.